gvwilson/thirdbit/src/talks/sdgc/index.md

 --

--   Possibly the most effective piece of propagandain the last thirty years
+-   Possibly the most effective piece of propaganda in the last thirty years
 -   Can we do this, but for good?

 ---